DuncanB6/DuncanB6.github.io/README.md

 - Clean up spacing on sections
 - All buttons have same styling?
 - Add 3D printing image to about page carousel
+- Make sure carousel code is generic and reusable